chauff/cse1500-web-transcripts/Assignment-1.md

 [carriage return]
 ```

 With this code, we have modified the resource accessible at `/put` to now hold the string `Hello World!`.
-The service sends back in the response the data just uploaded -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
+The server sends back in the response the data just uploaded -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
 Try it for yourself!

 `PUT` though is not only able to modify an existing resource, it can also create a resource on the server.
-The status code in the response tells us whether a resourc was modified (`200 OK`) or created (`201 Create`).
+The status code in the response tells us whether a resource was modified (`200 OK`) or created (`201 Create`).
 More information can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT).
-If you try to replace `/put` in this exercise with another resource (e.g. `/myfile`) you will see an error: this server allows the modification of the resource accessible at `/put` but not the creation of a new resource.
+If you try to replace `/put` in this exercise with another resource (e.g. `/myfile`) you will see a `503  Service Unavailable` error: this server allows the modification of the resource accessible at `/put` but not the creation of a new resource.

 ### 2.1)